Zabolekar/budivelnyk/README.md

 ## Requirements

 The compiler itself only requires Python 3.10 to run.
-To run the tests, you'll also need a supported system (see above), pytest, and GCC.
+To run the tests, you'll also need a supported system (see above), pytest, and either GCC or Clang.
 We also use mypy for typechecking.

 ## Installation

-1. Make sure that you have git, GCC and Python 3.10 installed.
+1. Make sure that you have git and Python 3.10 installed, and that the command `cc` calls either GCC or Clang.
 2. Clone the repository with `git clone https://github.com/Zabolekar/budivelnyk/` and switch into the folder with `cd budivelnyk`.
 3. Create an environment, activate it and install pytest and budivelnyk itself.
 There are many ways to do that, the simplest is the following: